tgnemecek/core-website/src/collections/pages/landing.md

 aboutSection:
   heading: Core Coaching & Consulting
   text: ...uses the holistic, superpowered system of The Balancing Act with
-    leaders, businesses, and individuals to improve their effectiveness, well-being, and flow.
+    leaders, businesses, and individuals to significantly improve their effectiveness, well-being, and flow.
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news